 After you die, Facebook allows your immediate family, upon verification, to memorialize your account, delete your account or remove it.
 Recently, there has been a new option added to Facebook called a “legacy contact”.

 In February of this year, Facebook announced a policy that allows you to designate a “legacy contact,” who’ll be allowed to pin a post on your Timeline after your death.
-The contact won’t be able to log in as you or read your messages, but will be allowed to respond to new friend requests, update your cover and profile photos, archive your Facebook posts and photos.
+The contact won’t be able to log in as you or read your messages but will be allowed to respond to new friend requests, update your cover and profile photos, and archive your Facebook posts and photos.
 You can find the “legacy contact” in the security section of your Facebook.

-Did you know that it has been reported that 70% of 65-74 year-old Americans are on Facebook and there are 30 million accounts on Facebook that belong to individuals who are no longer alive?
+Did you know that it has been reported that 70% of 65-74-year-old Americans are on Facebook and there are 30 million accounts on Facebook that belong to individuals who are no longer alive?
 That’s a staggering statistic!
 It’s important to outline your wishes regarding your digital assets, and perhaps even appoint a digital executor to manage them correctly if something happens to you.

 Twitter is very clear that it will not give anyone access to a deceased user’s account.
-However they will accept a request from an immediate family member, or estate representative, to deactivate the account.
+However, they will accept a request from an immediate family member, or estate representative, to deactivate the account.
 Keep in mind, Twitter has a list of the required documentation for an immediate family member or estate representative to show proof they are who they say they are.